simata98/GDSC-Solution-Challenge-Green-Plogging-/README.md

 </p>

 You can donate with points collected through plogging activities.
 If this app is supported by the government or city, we think it will be able to support more disadvantaged neighbors.
+Wouldn't it be proud if you donated the points you've worked hard for running and blogging to neighbors in need?
+Currently, donations can be made to large-scale volunteer organizations such as UNICEF and save-the-childeren.